Poison Ivy: The Secret Society: Plot

-Blake, distracted by his relationship with Daisy, he fails to honor his agreement with Azalea.
+Blake, distracted by his relationship with Daisy, fails to honor his agreement with Azalea.
 Having recorded Blake and Daisy's first night of lovemaking in secret, she and the Ivy sisters leak the video onto the internet and set fire to Blake's sports car.
 With her reputation destroyed, Daisy soon gets wind of the Ivies' true nature as a power-hungry group of sirens who manipulate men to their advantage and employ blackmail and seduction to achieve their aims, wishing to use the government internship to gain a political foothold in society.
-She also learns that Alexis Baldwin's death was not an accident and is one of a large history of killings that have been covered up by the dean.
+She also learns that Alexis Baldwin's death was not an accident and is one of a long history of killings that have been covered up by the dean.

 Azalea is shocked when Magenta takes her place in the list of candidates applying for the scholarship, and, furious at Blake's deceit, declares war on the Graves family.
 She threatens to destroy William's land deed when Daisy attempts to extract herself from the clique and tasks her with a test of loyalty.
 Dressed in provocative lingerie, Daisy breaks into the administration building to infiltrate Professor Graves's office, but upon learning she is to have sex with him, balks at the suggestion and breaks rank.
-Having failed to make Daisy one of her own, Azalea seduces Graves herself, impaling his head on a sharp ornament during their coital encounter and framing Daisy for the killing.
+Having failed to make Daisy one of her own, Azalea seduces Graves herself, bashes the back of his head on a sharp ornament during sex and framing Daisy for the killing.

 A police investigation is launched following Graves's murder and Daisy becomes the prime suspect; due to her extensive interaction with the Graves family.
 Facing jail time, Daisy makes amends with Blake and upon discovering that the Ivies have been manipulating her all along, visits Azalea's home to seek solace.
 Through desperate pleas of forgiveness, she manages to get Azalea to admit her murderous behavior and the attempt to set her up.
 Discovering that the confession has been recorded, Azalea attacks Daisy in a rage with a sword and a fight ensues in the Ivy swimming pool.
 Daisy pretends to drown, overpowers Azalea from behind and knocks her head on the pool steps.
 Having admitted her part in the cover-up, Dean Graves leads the police to the scene, where Daisy submits the recording proving her innocence and an unconscious Azalea is taken into custody.

 Following the ordeal, Daisy is given the rest of the semester off.
-With four years of a prestigious scholarship ahead; she leaves Berkshire campus, returning to her farm in Iowa to resume her relationship with Will for the summer.
+With four years of a prestigious scholarship ahead, she leaves Berkshire campus for the summer and returns to her farm in Iowa to resume her relationship with Will.
 As the two reunite, her Ivy tattoo is shown to now depict a daisy.